hlnstepanova/vocabulario/README.md

 <b>Levels</b>

-There are supposed to be two levels, but currently only B1-B2 is available.
+Both A1-A2 and B1-B2 levels available.

 ![image](screenshots/level.png?raw=true "Choose a a level")